codebysakshi05/python-practice/README.md

 ### 🎯 AI Placement Predictor & Career Advisor
 An AI-inspired placement prediction system built using Python that evaluates a student's academic performance and technical skills to estimate placement readiness.

+### 📊 AI Smart Attendance & Performance Analyzer
+An AI-inspired student analytics system built with Python that evaluates attendance and academic performance to generate intelligent insights.